-In addition to regularly scheduled performance measurement, Longevity Health Plan will review monthly utilization reports to track utilization trends and identify significant changes in utilization that may indicate an accessibility issue.
-Complaints related to access to care (provider or after hours) are collected through Longevity Health Plan Provider Services Department line or submissions to the Quality Improvement Committee.
+In addition to regularly scheduled performance measurement, Longevity will review monthly utilization reports to track utilization trends and identify significant changes in utilization that may indicate an issue.
+Complaints related to access to care (provider or after hours) are collected through the Longevity Provider Services line or submissions to the Quality Improvement Committee.
 Access complaints are analyzed quarterly and reported through the Quality Improvement Committee with immediate action taken to rectify situations where access may cause harm to a member.